sssgordon/birch/README.md

 ## What this project is about
 This webshop was created by [Gordon So](https://github.com/sssgordon) and [Melissa 't Hart](https://github.com/MelissaDTH).
 We worked on this during a 3-day project week in the early stages of the Codaisseur Academy.
 The goal was to familiarize ourselves with **React** and **Redux**.
 Initially the project was built only on the client-side, but later on in the academy we decided to also create a back-end.

+In the webshop there are:
+ * Product details
+ * Wishlist
+ * Basket
+ * Checkout

 ([The back-end repository can be found here](https://github.com/sssgordon/birch-server.git))

 ## Table of contents